-Neither the Issuer nor the Dealers make any representation as to the suitability for any purpose of any Compliance Opinion or whether any Green Bonds fulfil the relevant environmental and sustainability criteria.
-Prospective investors should have regard to the eligible green bond or sustainable bond projects and eligibility criteria described in the relevant Final Terms.
-Each potential purchaser of any Series of Green Bonds should determine for itself the relevance of the information contained in this Base Prospectus and in the relevant Final Terms regarding the use of proceeds and its purchase of any Green Bonds should be based upon such investigation as it deems necessary.
+Prospective investors should have regard to the eligible green bond projects and eligibility criteria described in the relevant Final Terms (if applicable).
+Each potential purchaser of any Series of Green Bonds should determine for itself the relevance of the information contained in this Base Prospectus and in the relevant Final Terms regarding the use of proceeds and its purchase of any Green Bonds be based upon such investigation and due diligence as it deems necessary.
+For the avoidance of doubt, this is without prejudice to the responsibility of the Issuer for the information contained in this Base Prospectus and the Final Terms for each Tranche of Covered Bonds, as set out in the section "Responsibility Statement".